 An additional source of information on the number of sperm whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
-During the period between 1990 and 1999, fisher self-reports from all Alaska fisheries indicated no mortalities of sperm whales from interactions with commercial fishing gear.
+During the period between 1990 and 2001, fisher self-reports from all Alaska fisheries indicated no mortalities of sperm whales from interactions with commercial fishing gear.
 Self-reported fisheries data are incomplete for 1994, not available for 1995, and considered unreliable or a minimum estimate after 1996 (see Appendix 7).

-Therefore, based on the lack of reported mortalities, the estimated annual mortality rate incidental to commercial fisheries is zero.
-As a result, the annual human-caused mortality level is considered to be insignificant and approaching a zero mortality and serious injury rate.
+Therefore, the minimum estimated annual mortality rate incidental to commercial fisheries is 0.4.
+An estimate of the current population size is currently unavailable, thus, a PBR level cannot be calculated and it is unknown whether the human-caused mortality and serious injury level could be considered to be insignificant and approaching a zero mortality and serious injury rate.